AnthonyPAlicea/anthonyalicea/blog/cascade-methodology.md

 Spec creation is good for your team.
 It's the perfect place for multiple disciplines to have "seats at the table".
 It requires the cross-disciplinary work of requirements gatherers, designers, and software architects to arrive at well-engineered context for both the LLM and the team itself.

+As Cascades are micro-waterfalls, specs should be for targeted features.
+But AI-assisted development in general let's you include more features in a spec than you might normally include in an Agile sprint.

 Your spec is stored with your code (likely via a <code>.md</code> file) and provided to your LLM during prototype and production code generation.
 The first version of the spec is the entry point, but unlike Waterfall it's only a start.

 The spec is a *hypothesis*, and thus doesn't have to be perfect.
 Once prototyped it becomes an *experiment*.
 Once verified, implemented, and deployed it becomes a *source of truth*.

 ### #2: Experiment
-A lot has been said about how LLMs have changed getting code to production.
+A lot has been said about how LLMs have impacted getting code to production.
 But the effects of LLMs on prototype creation is an absolute game-changer.
 In a Cascade the "experiment" step means prototyping and research.

-Being able to generate true interactive prototypes (with locally stored data) for user research and usability testing, is a true LLM superpower.
-Since you don't have to care about prototype code quality, designers and developers can vibe code their way through a spec.
+Being able to generate true interactive prototypes (with locally stored data) for user research and usability testing is a true LLM superpower.
+Since you don't have to care about prototype code quality, designers and developers can vibe code their way through a spec first.

 Quality context from the spec will enable the LLM to generate realistic data and scenarios, enhancing the value of user testing.